 - Old versions (without a box) are likely to be age-fogged and should be avoided

 2021 presented some of the most significant film shortages ever seen.
 While this was common among all brands, there’s no denying that Cinestill has a tendency of going out of stock more frequently than other film stocks.

 Assuming that the supply is moving freely, most dedicated photo shops that carry film will stock Cinestill.

-eBay is also worth checking, although you’ll want to check if the rolls you’re looking at are the new version or the old.
-Check out what they’ve got here.
+eBay is also worth checking, although you’ll want to confirm that they’re the new version.

 If you’re still looking for a reason to try shooting Cinestill film, we’ve gathered plenty of sample photos to show you exactly what these unique stocks are capable of.